alekseyzimin/EviAnn_release/README.md

 ![NCBI4](https://github.com/alekseyzimin/EviAnn_release/assets/27226909/dce4b7a6-68da-4602-ab49-14fb0a29116b)

 ## 5. Look for the red "Protein" word in the table on the upper right.
 If the number to the right of the link is > 100,000, click on the number, otherwise go back to step 3 and choose lineage that is higher up in the tree.
+For best results I recommend usng proteins from at least five related species.

 ![NCBI5](https://github.com/alekseyzimin/EviAnn_release/assets/27226909/12c96ac5-41a9-4853-bc87-034e84b36927)